stacks-network/stacks-core/blockstack_search/README.md

-fgsearch
+onename-search
 ========

-Search API for FreeGraph
+Search API for OneName